Harshithmm/BulkyWebRefactored/BulkyWeb/README.md

     internal class CategoryRepository : Repository<Category>, ICategoryRepository  //HERE Repository<Category> is used so that it doesnot show implement missing members
                                                                                    //error bcz of ICategoryRepository interface as it has been implemented in  Repository<Category> and  then
                                                                                     //we get another error bcz Repository<Category> needs ApplicationDbContext context in its constructor

+@model Category
+@*@model BulkyWeb.Models.Category or move _ViewImports.cshtml  if its the last commit and  error bcz it doesnot know where is the category as its defined in the _ViewImports.cshtml *@